Gordita: Regional variations

 In central Mexico, gorditas commonly range from being relatively small, but bulky (about the size of a child's fist), to about the diameter of a "regular" tortilla.
-In northern Mexico they tend to be larger and flatter.
+In northern Mexico, they tend to be larger and flatter.

-In most cases gorditas are shallow-fried with vegetable oil in a deep comal, but they can also be deep-fried, making the outside crisper.
+In most cases gorditas are pan-fried with vegetable oil in a deep comal, but they can also be deep-fried, making the outside crispier.

-In Durango and other states of Northern Mexico, gorditas are commonly made from wheat flour and look like small pita breads.
-The dough (masa) is identical to that of a wheat flour tortilla.
+In Durango and other states of Northern Mexico, gorditas are commonly made from wheat flour and look like small pita bread.
+The masa is identical to that of a wheat-flour tortilla.
 It is cooked on a comal with a hot piece of metal placed on top that resembles a clothes iron.
 The gordita fills with steam, and a small slit is cut into one side where it can be filled with guisados.